How to Grow Erigeron -Mexican Fleabane

-The flowers open white and become pink with age and each plant will have many flowers which are replaced over a long, summer flowering period.
+In relation to Erigeron karvinskianus, the flowers are quite small illustrated far left and right.
+E. Erigeron glaucus 'Sea Breeze' illustrated in the centre, has much larger flowers which are consistently mauve with yellow centres.
+With E. karvinskianus the flowers open white and become pink with age, and each plant will have many flowers which are replaced over a long, summer flowering period.

-Erigeron grows best in a sunny position, and although the advice often received is to plant it in well-drained soil which does not dry out, in fact Erigeron is tough and will grow in many garden areas including steps and in wall crevices.
-It will grow to a maximum height of .5m, suitable for all soil types and fully hardy.
+Plant Erigeron in a sunny position.
+Erigeron is tough and will grow in most soil types, including drier soils in steps and wall crevices.
+E. karvinskianus will grow to a maximum height of .5m, and is fully hardy.
 It is a self seeder, although not invasive, and is tolerant of partial shade.

-Erigeron is suitable for coastal gardens, and there is a variety called Erigeron Glaucus, whose common name is seaside fleabane, beach aster, or seaside daisy illustrated in the centre image which, as the name suggests, is ideal for seaside gardens.
+Erigeron Glaucus is suitable for coastal gardens.
+Its common name is seaside fleabane, beach aster, or seaside daisy, illustrated in the centre image, which, as the name suggests, is ideal for seaside gardens.

 Once established, E. karvinskianus returns reliably each year and flowers profusely.
 Ideal for the front of a border, in a garden wall or rocker and as shown above, can be ideal to cover old steps or to soften a paved area.
 It has the RHS award of garden merit a good indicator of a reliable garden plant.